MadalinaFrant/movie-recommendation-system/README.md

 This project implements a **Movie Recommendation System** in Java, featuring a minimal web-based interface.
 Users can input their movie preferences, including likes, dislikes, preferred actors, genres, and directors.
 Based on this input, the system generates recommendations, supporting two modes:

 1. **Classic Recommendation**: A single user's preferences are considered to generate recommendations.
-2. **Movie Night**: Two users enter their preferences, and recommendations are tailored to accommodate both.
+2. **Movie Night**: Two users enter their preferences, and the recommendations are tailored to accommodate both.

 The project explores the impact of using **design patterns** and **architectural patterns** on software quality by comparing two implementations: one employing structured patterns and another without structured design, including anti-patterns.